-The public in the containment and buffer zones will be advised to avoid public places and only, if necessary, for attending to essential services.
+The public in the containment and buffer zones will be advised to avoid public places and only shall be allowed for attending to essential services.
 The administration will ensure supply of enough triple layer masks to the households in the containment and buffer zones to be distributed through visiting surveillance teams.